The Carnivore Diet is a restrictive regimen that limits food intake to meat, fish, and other animal foods such as eggs and some dairy products.

-The carnivore diet has been on an upward trajectory since Dr. Shawn Baker appeared on the Joe Rogan Experience in 2017.
-If you're living under a cow and still have not heard of this diet, check out our blog post: The Carnivore Diet Explained!
+The all meat-only diet has been on an upward trajectory since Dr. Shawn Baker appeared on the Joe Rogan Experience in 2017.
+If you're living under a cow and still have not heard of this diet, check out our blog post The Carnivore Diet Explained.

-A main reason for this elimination diet's continued adoption is the growing number of testimonials.
+One primary reason for this elimination diet's continued adoption is the growing number of testimonials.
 From weight loss and reduced cravings to improved sleep and mood, the positive reviews are seemingly endless.
-Through the elimination of plant-based foods and complete focus on an animal-based diet like our ancestors–they have been able to optimize their overall health.
+Through the elimination of plant-based foods and complete focus on an animal-based diet–people have been able to optimize their overall health.

-"My results from the carnivore diet include improved body composition (lost fat and gained muscle), better sleep, improved digestion, more satiety and less restriction, improved mood, better energy and alertness, and simplicity in cooking/shopping." - Scott M. of the Carnivore Cast (@carnivorecast)
+"My results from the Carnivore Diet include improved body composition (lost fat and gained muscle), better sleep, improved digestion, more satiety and less restriction, improved mood, better energy and alertness, and simplicity in cooking/shopping." - Scott M. of the Carnivore Cast (@carnivorecast)